Avanish0210/Coading_Algoritms/README.md

 It is designed for learning, practicing, and quick reference during competitive programming or interview prep.

-🚀 Features
+✨ Features
-Implementations of Mathematical Algorithms (Euclid, Euler, Sieve, Strobogrammatic, etc.)
+🎯 Algorithm Implementations: From Euclid’s GCD to strobogrammatic numbers.
-Array & String Problems (Majority element, Longest sequence of 1s, Hourglass sum, etc.)
+🔢 Array & String Tricks: Palindromes, majority element, longest 1s, more.
-Bit Manipulation problems (Swap nibbles, Toggle switch, Binary palindrome, etc.)
+🔍 Number Theory: Euler’s Totient, segmented sieve, prime generation.
-Easy-to-understand Java code (beginner-friendly, no extra dependencies)
+🟠 Bit Manipulation: Swap nibbles, toggle switches, all in one place!
-Structured into simple .java files for modular practice
+✅ Beginner-Friendly Java: No libraries, just logic.

 📂 Repository Structure
 Binary_palindrome = java	Checks if a binary representation of a number is a palindrome